Domain Property Management Blog

 Blog post featured image

 The Illinois Residential Landlord & Tenant Act gives landlords certain rights.
-Among this Illinois law is the right to evict a tenant from your rental property and terminate the lease for certain legally justified reasons, such as nonpayment of rent, rental damage, and lease or rental agreement violations.
+Among this Illinois law is the right to evict a tenant from your rental and terminate the lease for certain legally justified reasons, such as nonpayment of rent, rental damage, and rental or lease agreement violations.

 Evictions can be stressful for landlords and residents.
 It's important, as a landlord, to be familiar with the Illinois eviction laws to make this process as smooth as possible.

-The following is everything you need to know when evicting a tenant in the state of Illinois.
+The following is everything you need to know as a landlord when evicting a tenant in the state of Illinois.

 (Please note that some local governments have different rules.
 This includes Chicago, Oak Park, Evanson, Urbana, DeKalb, Mount Prospect, and Suburban Cook County.
 Please make sure to check the local ordinances if your rental is located in one of these jurisdictions.)